 The governmental fund financial statements report detailed information about the School's most significant funds, not the School as a whole.
-A fund is a group of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
+A fund is a group of related accounts used to maintain control over resources segregated for specific activities or objectives.
 The School uses fund accounting to ensure and demonstrate compliance with finance related requirements.
-Certain funds received are established by law while others are created by grant agreements.
-The following are the individual governmental funds that are reported in these fund financial statements:
+Certain funds are established by law while others are created by grant agreements.
+The following are major individual governmental funds reported in the fund financial statements:

-- General Fund the School's primary operating fund that accounts for all financial resources of the school, except those that are required to be accounted for in another fund. - Capital Projects Fund to account for all resources for the acquisition of capital items by the School purchased with capital outlay funds. - Special Revenue Fund to account for the proceeds of specific revenue sources that are restricted or committed to expenditures for a specific purpose.
+- General Fund is the School's primary operating fund that accounts for all financial resources of the school, except those required to be accounted for in another fund. - Capital Projects Fund to account for all resources for the acquisition of capital items by the School purchased with capital outlay funds.

-For the purpose of these statements, the general, capital projects and special revenue funds are considered major funds.
+For the purpose of these statements, the general and capital projects funds are considered major funds.